stevemac321/NanoEdge_Embedded_Anomaly_Detection/README.md

 # ✅ NanoEdgeAI Embedded Anomaly Detection (STM32 Standalone)

-> **Note**: This demo illustrates the full NanoEdge AI Studio pipeline—from model generation to embedded inference—using synthetic input data in place of live sensor readings.
+> **Note**: Note: This demo illustrates the full NanoEdge AI Studio pipeline—from model generation to embedded inference—using synthetic input data in place of live sensor readings.
 It is validated specifically on the STM32H743Z Nucleo-144 board using the NanoEdge library generated for this hardware.
-The anomaly detection logic is designed to showcase firmware-level integration and runtime evaluation, and results may vary due to the nature of test inputs.
+The anomaly detection logic is designed to showcase firmware-level integration and runtime evaluation.
+Results may fluctuate due to the synthetic nature of test inputs: even data intended to represent “normal” behavior may yield varying similarity scores, typically ranging from 80 to 100.

+**Tip**: After extended runtime, serial communication may become unstable, occasionally producing zeros or malformed values.
+If this occurs, simply close the port, disconnect, and reconnect the device to refresh communication.
 For real-world performance or sensor-based deployments, STMicroelectronics recommends their B-U585I-IOT02A Discovery Kit, which features onboard sensors and full NanoEdge compatibility.

-**UPDATE** – Signal data for NanoEdge AI Studio is included in NanoEdge_Client/Signals, and inference outputs are located in NanoEdge_Client/inference.
-The STM32F401RE, while yielding decent results, was assigned a library with lower Quality Indicator (QI) and Behavioral Accuracy (BA) (~80%), which likely contributed to broader classification boundaries.
+**Update** – Signal data for NanoEdge AI Studio is included in NanoEdge_Client/Signals, and inference outputs are located in NanoEdge_Client/inference.
+The STM32F401RE, while yielding decent results, was assigned a library with a lower Quality Indicator (QI) and Behavioral Accuracy (BA) (~80%), which likely contributed to broader classification boundaries.
 In contrast, the STM32H7’s near-perfect QI produced a stricter inference model—flagging approximately 17% of F4-classified "normal" samples as anomalous.

 ---